PHP SDK

 Introduction

 The Botbye PHP SDK provides comprehensive bot protection for PHP applications.
-Built with modern PHP standards, it offers seamless integration with any PHP project through Composer.
+Built with modern PHP standards (PSR-18/PSR-17), it works with any HTTP client — Guzzle, Symfony HttpClient, Buzz, and others.

 Requirements